Ukmergė

-Ukmergė (previously Vilkmergė; Wiłkomierz) is a city in Vilnius County, Lithuania, located 78 km northwest of Vilnius.
+Ukmergė (previously Vilkmergė; Wiłkomierz, Вилькомир) is a city in Vilnius County, Lithuania, located 78 km northwest of Vilnius.
 It is the administrative center of the Ukmergė District Municipality.

 Ukmergė (Vilkmergė) was mentioned for the first time as a settlement in 1333.
-The Ukmergė Old Town contains structure of old streets and squares, also well-preserved buildings of the 19th-20th centuries, therefore it was included in the Registry of Cultural Property of Lithuania.
+The Ukmergė Old Town contains structure of old streets and squares, also well-preserved buildings of the 19th-20th centuries, and therefore it was included in the Registry of Cultural Property of Lithuania.

 Etymology and variant names

 The city took its original name Vilkmergė from the Vilkmergėlė River, which was initially called Vilkmergė and assumed a diminutive form after the growth of the settlement.
 It is commonly thought that the name may be translated as "she-wolf", from the combination of Vilkas (wolf) and Merga (maiden).
 More likely the second root of the dual-stemmed name is the verb merg-/merk- meaning "to submerge" or "to dip".
 According to local legend, Vilkmergė was a girl raised by wolves, who bridged the divide between animals and humans, in the same way as Rudyard Kipling's Mowgli.
 The folk etymology of "Ukmergė", by contrast, is "farm girl" (Lith. ūkis = farm).
 The original name has been adopted by the local soccer team, "Vilkmergė Ukmergė" as well as popular HBH Vilkmergė beer.

 Other historic names for the city include Wilkemerge or Wilkamergen in 1225, Vilkenberge (1333), Wilkinberg (1384, 1455), Vilkomir (1455), Wilkomir (1611), Wilkomirz (1613), Wilkomiria (1766), Ukmerge (1900), Aukmergė (1908); Ūkmergė (1911), Wilkomierz (1918), and Vilkmergė (1919).